-The modifications that Microsoft made to the taskbar in Windows 7 is one of the features that improved how I work with the operating system.
-The main new feature, the ability to pin programs to the taskbar, provides you with one-click access to these programs which neither the start menu or the desktop did.
+The main new feature, the ability to pin programs to the taskbar, provides you with one-click access to these programs which neither the start menu or the desktop provided .
 While desktop shortcuts come closest to this, they more often than not are buried beneath open windows.
-The same taskbar is also available under Windows 8.
+The same taskbar is also available under Windows 8 and Windows 10.

 The layout is always the same.
 It starts with a list of all pinned programs, files or folders followed by open programs that are not pinned to the taskbar by default.

 One thing that is missing, at least if you ask some users, is a separator to separate taskbar icons from each other.
-This is more a cosmetic modification to the taskbar than anything else but it may improve the overview as well.
+This is more a cosmetic modification to the taskbar than anything else but it may improve how you work with the taskbar as well.

 Note that you can do this only once for each instance of the executable.
 If you need more than one separator, copy and rename the file and pin the copy to the taskbar as well.